Rotimi-28/destination-quiz/README.md

 ## Features
-* Go to [insert web link here] and click "Start the Quiz".
+* Go to https://blooming-escarpment-07246.herokuapp.com/ and click "Start the Quiz".
 * After that you will be asked to login or sign up.
 Your password is protected as you're typing it in.
-* Just answer the questions based on your interest, and we will choose your next travel destination
+* After that it will take you to our quiz page.
+Just answer the questions based on your interest, and we will choose your next travel destination
 * Press "Click here for things to do!!" to be directed to a site that gives suggestions for your itinerary
+* Press "Send me my results" to get an email of your results using nodemailer

 ## Known Bugs
 None found.